The rape catastrophe in the U.S.

 ANDE is easy to use and consists of the following components:

-The ANDE chip performs all steps required for DNA fingerprinting, including DNA purification, DNA amplification, and DNA separation.
+The ANDE chip performs all steps required for DNA Identification, including DNA purification, DNA amplification, and DNA separation.
 The chip contains all required reagents and is stable at room temperature for 6 months.
-The operator simply places the samples in the chip and the chip into the instrument – no other handling is required to generate the DNA fingerprint.
+The operator simply places the samples in the chip and the chip into the instrument – no other handling is required to generate the DNA ID.